The Learning Cycle as an Instructional Model

 - Planning ideas

-- Three Learning Cycles & Common Knowledge Construction Model Related to learning theory, instructional purposes, and each other
+- Three Learning Cycles & Common Knowledge Construction Model Related to learning theory, instructional purposes, & each other

 - Learning cycle in a block of time

-- Sample plans to discuss as hands on and constructivist
+- Sample plans to discuss as hands on & constructivist

-A constructivist learning theory claims each learner constructs information (concepts) by exploring their environment and comparing a present experience to their current understandings.
-If the present experience do not meet their expectations, they become disequilibrated and seek explanations to accommodate and return to equilibrium, and become equilibrated.
+A constructivist learning theory explains the development from infant - adult.
+How learners construct information (concepts) by exploring their environment and comparing a present experience, to their current understandings.
+If the present experience does not meet their expectations, they become disequilibrated and seek explanations to accommodate and return to equilibrium, and become equilibrated, as described by a learning theory .

-In the learning cycle he matches three instructional steps (exploration, invention, and discovery) to a constructivist learning theory as noted in the chart.
+In the learning cycle instructional method karplus matches three instructional steps (exploration, invention, and discovery) to the constructivist learning theory as noted in the chart.

 Learning Cycle | Learning Theory |